[Please note: ACIM passages quoted in this article reference the Foundation for Inner Peace (FIP) Edition.]

-The subject of being prepared before entering into meetings with a pupil or classes with students has been on my mind quite a bit lately.
+The importance of being prepared has been on my mind quite a bit lately.
 It has also been coming up in some of my teacher-pupil meetings, so I thought I’d like to explore it with you.

 I think what got me thinking about it was noticing how different my sessions are when I have properly prepared myself for them.
 When I do take time to prepare––which is most of the time––everything just seems to flow.
 I feel a loving presence with me who seems to orchestrate things perfectly.
 I feel relaxed, confident, and loving.
 I feel that this is a sacred time for both of us.
 When I don’t take the time to prepare myself, I tend to feel scattered and quickly can get caught up in ENGA* teaching; that is, “it’s all up to me; I have to be on top of things; what do I do,” all that sort of thing.
 When I do prepare myself, I really join; when I don’t, I feel separate and apart.